triestpa/Police-Analysis-Python/README.md

 dtype: float64
 ```

 In the above result, we can see that about `1.17%` of traffic stops result in an arrest, and there are on-average `0.62` citations (tickets) issued per warning.
-This data passes the sanity check, but it's too coarse to provide any terribly interesting insights.
+This data passes the sanity check, but it's too coarse to provide many interesting insights.
 Let's dig deeper.

 #### 2.1 - Breakdown By Gender

-Using our helper function, along with Panda's [groupby](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.groupby.html) method, we can easily compare these stats for male and female drivers.
+Using our helper function, along with the Pandas dataframe [groupby](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.groupby.html) method, we can easily compare these stats for male and female drivers.

 ```python
 df_vt.groupby('driver_gender').apply(compute_outcome_stats)